toggledbits/Emby/README.md

 ### SmartMute

-Not every Emby client implements "ToggleMute", so the plugin makes some effort to make mute happen by other means.
-These are mechanisms used, in order of preference:
+Not every Emby client implements the Emby remote control API's "ToggleMute" command, so the plugin makes some effort to make mute happen by other means.
+These are the mechanisms used, in order of preference, chosen based on the capabilities advertised:
-* If the server reports that the client supports the "ToggleMute" API commands, we'll use that;
+* If the server reports that the client supports the "ToggleMute" API command, we'll use that;
 * Otherwise, if the client supports the "Mute" and "Unmute" API commands, we'll use those;
-* Otherwise, if the client supports direct control of volume, we'll toggle between 0% volume and whatever it previously was;
+* Otherwise, if the client supports direct control of volume, we'll toggle between the last reported volume level and 0%;
 * Finally, the plugin will use pause/unpause.

-Several clients report that they can ToggleMute, but the command has no effect (I'm looking at you, Android client version 3.0.28).
+Several clients report that they support "ToggleMute," but the command has no effect (I'm looking at you, Android client version 3.0.28).
 If you find that you cannot mute, it's likely that the client (or the Emby server) is mis-reporting its capabilities (or there's simply a bug in that version of the client).
 You can force the plugin to use a different method by setting the "SmartMute" state variable to "volume" or "pause", for direct volume control or pause/unpause behavior, respectively.
 The default is "auto".

 ### SmartSkip

 I discovered early on that the Emby remote control API's `PreviousTrack` and `NextTrack` commands work for audio, but do nothing when a movie is playing.
-Moving around a movie makes a bit of sense, so, if a video is playing and it has chapter information embedded in its media file and reported by the server, the plugin will use that chapter information to seek to the previous or next chapter relative to the current play position.
+Moving around a movie makes a bit of sense, so, if a video is playing and has chapter information embedded and reported by the server, the plugin will use that chapter information to seek to the previous or next chapter relative to the current play position.
 If there is no chapter data in the video, a 30-second skip backward or forward will occur.

+### Hiding Sessions and Reducing Device UI Clutter

+Emby servers can end up having a lot of clients, and the presentation of all of those clients as child devices in the Vera UI can lead to quite a bit of clutter.
+The visibility of individual sessions can be controlled via the "Sessions" tab on the Emby Server device.
+This lets you force hide or show a session, overriding the automatic hiding actions of the plugin if those features are enabled.

+The plugin can also automatically hide offline sessions if you set the `HideOffline` state variable on the Emby server device to 1.
+If the device is set to explicitly "show" in the "Sessions" tab of the Emby server, that overrides this features.

+The plugin can aggressively hide sessions by showing only active (playing) sessions in the UI if you set the `HideIdle` state variable on the Emby server device to 1.
+The session's specific visibility, as set on the server's "Sessions" tab, will override this.

 ## Actions